YuetChan/simple-kanban/ui/README.md

-## Running the Ui app Locally
+## Running the UI app Locally

 To run the ui app locally, follow these steps:

 1. Clone the repository: `git clone <repository-url>`

-2. Navigate to the project directory: `cd ui`
+2. Navigate to the project directory: `cd /path/to/repository/ui`

 3. Install the dependencies: `npm install`

 4. Update the environment variables in the `.env` file located in the `ui` directory
     ```
     NODE_ENV=local